Uncertainty-Aware Gradient Stabilization for Small Object Detection: Conclusions

 \section{Conclusions}

-In this paper, we observe that conventional detectors tend to produce distorted gradients on small objects and introduce a confidence-driven bounding box localization (C-BBL) method to rectify gradients.
-C-BBL quantizes continuous labels into grids and formulates two-hot ground truth labels.
-In optimization, C-BBL employs a classification-based learning objective that generates confidence-driven gradient.
-Further, C-BBL describes a uncertainty loss to reduce the uncertainty in small object prediction.
-C-BBL exhibits consistent increase on baseline detectors and achieves state-of-the-art performance on a small-object oriented detector, demonstrating the generalizability to different label systems and effectiveness in high-resolution detection, which validates its prospect as a general solution. { }
+In this paper, we demonstrate that conventional object localization methods tend to produce unstable gradients on small objects and introduce an Uncertainty-Aware Gradient Stabilization (UGS) method to rectify gradients.
+UGS quantizes continuous labels into interval non-uniform discrete representations as supervision.
+In optimization, UGS employs a classification-based localization objective that generates bounded and confidence-driven gradients.
+Further, UGS integrates a dual uncertainty-aware mechanism to enhance the robustness of localization.
+UGS consistently improves baselines and state-of-the-art small object detectors, demonstrating compatibility across different detection architectures.

+\textbf{Acknowledgments.} This work was supported by the National Key Research and Development Program of China (No. 2023YFC3306401).
+This research was also supported by the National Natural Science Foundation of China (No. 61827901, 623B2016, 62406298), the Zhejiang Provincial Natural Science Foundation (No. LD24F020007), the Beijing Natural Science Foundation (No. L223024, L244043, Z241100001324017), the “One Thousand Plan” projects in Jiangxi Province (No. Jxsq2023102268), and the Fundamental Research Funds for the Central Universities (CUC25QT17). {